 Guppies float at the top of the tank when there is a shortage of oxygen in the water.
 They also swim at the top when the aquarium is deep, and they need to rest their gills.

 Guppies do not breathe air.
 So your guppy isn’t at the top of the tank gasping for air.
-Its more that the water at the top has more oxygen.
+It’s more likely that the water at the top has more oxygen for their gills.

 If you want to ensure that there is enough oxygen in the water, the best thing to do is add some live plants.
 A simple pump can also help keep the oxygen levels in the water optimal.